Shahadat-BD/event-management-app/question_and_answer.md

 #### Answer: A : {} .

-<i>Write your explanation here <br/></i>
-Answer is {}.
-Becasue first of all decalred a variable called "greeting" but not assign any value.as a result the answer would be undefined.But later, because of assign an curly bracket {} in the greeting variable. the answer is empty object it means {}.
+<i>Answer is {}.
+Becasue first of all decalred a variable called "greeting" but not assign any value.as a result the answer would be undefined.But later, because of assign an curly bracket {} in the greeting variable. the answer is empty object it means {}.</i>
 </p>
 </details>